XpectraNet/x0-agent/manifesto/Layer_5_Manifesto_When_Emotion_Arrives.md

-# Layer 5 Manifesto: When Emotion Arrives
+# When Emotion Arrives — A Layer 5 Manifesto of XPECTRANET

 > "A symbol without emotion is a corpse of cognition."